Have questions about the Quicken Loans good-faith deposit? We have answers!

 - Order an appraisal – To find out what your home is worth, we hire an independent appraiser to give an unbiased opinion of your home’s value.
-If you aren’t familiar with the appraisal process, check out our Real Estate Appraisal Video Series on YouTube.
 (Remember, as your lender, we have no influence over the outcome of your appraisal.)

 - Process your loan – Processing includes reviewing and underwriting all documentation, contacting current loan services, insurance and title companies, and covering other potential costs we may pay to outside companies.